Decoupling perturbations from background in $f(Q)$ gravity: the square-root correction and the impact on the $\sigma_8$ tension: gravity and cosmology

 The matter perturbation growth equation is

 implying an effective gravitational coupling of the form

 analogous to $f(T)$ models \cite{Zheng:2010am, Bahamonde:2020lsm}.
 Since

 a positive $M$ increases $f_Q$ and therefore reduces $G_{\rm eff}$, producing a weaker effective gravity on growth scales, and thus suppressing structure formation, while a negative $M$ enhances it.
+This modification directly affects matter perturbation $\delta$ and consequently observables such as the growth rate $f$, which can be probed by large-scale structure measurements, e.g., redshift-space distortions.
 Hence, the parameter $M$ serves as a pure perturbative handle for modifying the growth rate without changing $H(z)$.